 For a human, that’s an essentially impossible amount of data to process, especially within a timeframe that would allow for speedy and effective decision-making.
-Because even if a human did calculate all that data to identify a valuable buy, the opportunity could be gone by the time a conclusion was reached.

-With AI, marketers can rely on technology to identify and recommend buys with the greatest opportunities for advertisers.
-However, like in other areas of marketing, humans have remained important for guiding strategy.
+With AI, marketers can rely on technology to identify and recommend media buys with the greatest opportunities for advertisers.
+However, like in other areas of marketing, humans have remained important in guiding strategy.
 People can account for less tangible objectives that AI might overlook, like the prestige that comes with showing up on a particularly well-known network, even if it is a more expensive way to reach an advertiser’s target audience.

 Meet the TV media-buying AI, Annika.

-Programmed with each advertiser’s unique performance criteria and target audience, Annika analyzes billions of data points to find the best buys across linear and streaming TV for that individual brand.
+Programmed with each advertiser’s unique performance criteria and target audience, Annika analyzes billions of data points to find the best media buys across linear and streaming TV for that individual brand.

 In 2022, she recommended 55,000 media buys and two million airings for Marketing Architects’ clients.
 Based on performance, she made 90,000 optimizations over the year.
 And she saves our media team around 4,700 hours in manual labor annually.